lightspeedwp/lsx-projects/README.txt

 LSX Projects is an [LSX Theme](http://lsx.lsdev.biz) powered plugin.
 It integrates seamlessly with the core LSX functionality to provide you will powerful options for creating your online Projects.

 = Gutenberg Compatible =
 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
-[The LSX Theme](https://lsx.lsdev.biz/) and all of its extensions have been optimised to work perfectly with the new Gutenberg update.
+[The LSX Theme](https://lsx.lsdev.biz/) and all of its extensions have been optimized to work perfectly with the new Gutenberg update.

 = It's Free, and always will be =
 We’re firm believers in open source – that’s why we’re releasing the LSX Projects plugin for free, forever.